corememltd/dockerq/README.md

     	--metadata=QLIC_K4=$(openssl base64 -e -A -in k4.lic) \
     	--image=family/cos-stable --image-project=cos-cloud

-The metadata can also be stored in the project rather than at the instance level.
+The metadata supplied can also be set at the project level rather than instance.

 # Usage